Czech central bank raises key rate by 25bps to 0.5%

 The European Central Bank – which sets rates for euro adopters Slovakia, Slovenia, Estonia, Lithuania and Latvia in CEE – has no imminent plans to raise rates.
 ECB President Christine Lagarde said on June 10 that there was “significant economic slack that will only be absorbed gradually”, price pressure would abate next year, and that any monetary tightening now would be “premature” and would threaten the recovery.

 But European industry is recovering fast as lockdowns are lifted, creating supply shortages and pushing up prices.
-This is bound to put pressure on the ECB, as well as have a knock-on effect onto Central Europe.
+This is bound to put pressure on the ECB, as well as have a knock-on effect on Central Europe.

-IHS Markit’s flash Eurozone PMI, published on June 23, rose to 59.2 in June, up from 57.1 in May – hitting the highest level for 15 years.
+IHS Markit’s flash Eurozone PMI, published on June 23, rose to 59.2 in June, up from 57.1 in May – hitting its highest level for 15 years.
 This sharp recovery is creating bottlenecks and increases in input prices, which companies are passing on to their customers.

-At the same time, the doveish stance of the ECB will give countries in Central and Southeastern Europe some breathing space in terms of investors' search for yield, argues Gunter Deuber, chief economist of RBI.
+At the same time, the dovish stance of the ECB will give countries in Central and Southeastern Europe some breathing space in terms of investors' search for yield, argues Gunter Deuber, chief economist of RBI.

 “The ultra-strong determination of the ECB to cap benchmark yields in Europe gives markets like Czechia, Poland a certain relief from a benchmark yield perspective, while this also increases the attractiveness for European investors to look for EM Europe exposure in EU countries; the improving fundamentals and solid external positions in case of Hungary or Romania shall anchor investor appetite here,” says Deuber.